Japanese people in San Francisco: History

 Japan had maintained an official policy of isolation from Europe and most of its colonies since 1639, and emigration was strictly controlled.
 However, in the years that followed Commodore Matthew C Perry's 1854 arrival, Japan underwent a great social transformation, and for many Japanese, the U.S. became a model for military power and a desirable way of life.

 After the Meiji Restoration in 1868, Japan's rapid urbanisation and industrialisation brought about great social disruption and agricultural decline.
 Farmers were evicted and workers were left employed by foreign competition, they looked more and more for a better life outside the islands of their homeland.
 As Japanese wages decreased, and word of a booming U.S. economy spread, the lure of the United States became difficult to resist.

 The first Japanese immigrants arrived in San Francisco Bay in 1869.
 Initially, Japanese immigrants moved to the edge of San Francisco's Chinatown and the South of Market neighborhood.

-Asian American Studies professor Yuji Ichioka estimated that there around 300 Japanese "school boys"—immigrants who are working to earn their education in the United States—living in San Francisco in 1885.
+Asian American Studies professor Yuji Ichioka estimated that there were around 300 Japanese "school boys"—immigrants who are working to earn their education in the United States—living in San Francisco in 1885.

 Following the San Francisco Earthquake in 1906, the Japanese community relocated to the city's present day Japantown in the Western Addition, and also the South Park neighborhood.
 In 1900 there were 90 Japanese businesses.
 By 1909 this figure increased to 545.

 After the earthquake, the San Francisco Board of Education passed a regulation requiring that Japanese American students attend separate, racially specific schools.
 This local action led to an international dispute, following the vigorous objections of the Japanese government.
 The result of the dispute was the Gentlemen's Agreement of 1907, which greatly restricted the flow of Japanese nationals to the United States.